MichielStock/Julia925/collections.md

 Y = [42, "Universe", []]
 ```

-An important note is that the the type changes depending on the elements of the array
+The type of the array changes depending on the elements that make up the array.

 ```julia
 @show typeof(A)